Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 # Writing Style Guide

-These are technical writing guidelines that can be used across all Nexmo technical documentation as well as blog posts.
+These are technical writing guidelines that can be used across all our technical documentation as well as blog posts.

 These guidelines are designed to improve clarity and consistency.
 Some of the benefits of writing in this style are:

-* Easier to read and understand, especially for readers whose first language is not English.
+* Easier to read and understand.
 * More professional appearance.
 * Easier to translate.

 As with most guidelines these are suggestions, not hard and fast rules.
 Use your best judgement.

+## Use inclusive language

+Use inclusive language.
+There are a few specifics mentioned later in this guide, but for a good overview see the [Google guide](https://developers.google.com/style/inclusive-documentation).

 ## Use present tense